sean21johnson/mangia-client/README.md

 New / any user goes to landing page

--views description of site
+    -> views description of site
--views steps for getting
+    -> views steps for getting
--views details to use demo account
+    -> views details to use demo account

 New user registers for an account